Mike Foster (Canadian politician): North York councillor

 Foster was first elected to North York's city council in 1978 with a narrow victory over the incumbent alderman, Marilyn Meshburg, who had defeated him in his first attempt two years earlier.
 Foster's challenge of Meshburg was somewhat unusual, in that both candidates were progressives on labour issues and other matters.
 Meshburg was supported by the Metro Reform citizens' group, while Foster was backed by the municipal wing of the NDP and the Metro Labour Council.
 He was 24 years old at the time of the election.

 Following his election, Foster sought to remove a legal loophole which allowed oil companies to pay lower taxes by classifying their property as farmland.
 In 1984, he called on the provincial government to forbid companies from charging user fees for Workers Compensation Board cases.
 Along with Howard Moscoe and Barbara Greene, Foster was considered a leading voice for reform on the council and frequently criticized the development policies of Mayor Mel Lastman.

 He remained an alderman until 1985, when he unsuccessfully sought election to the city's Board of Control.
-He also campaigned for the Ontario legislature in the 1985 provincial election and finished second in Yorkview against Claudio Polsinelli.
+He also campaigned for the Ontario legislature in the 1985 provincial election as an Ontario New Democratic Party candidate and finished second in Yorkview against Claudio Polsinelli.
 During his provincial campaign, Foster called for tenant protection, job creation and comprehensive workers compensation reforms.